pablocobelli/org-xlatex/README.md

 ## [Optional] Custom default (minimal) height for previews

-It is suggested to also customize a value for `org-xlatex-height`, setting it to a rather low value (in pixels).
+It is suggested to also specify a value for `org-xlatex-height`, setting it to a rather low value (in pixels).
 The actual height used in the previews would be determined as the maximum between this value and that determined by `org-xlatex`.
 An example of such configuration is the following:

     (setq org-xlatex-height 10)